 Command Description -reset Clears all flash memory.
 Returns switch to factory defaults.
 Note: This command is not available from the CLI. -telnetoff Switch IP Address > Disables Telnet connection on the switch. -traceroute target IP Address > Network troubleshooting tool.
-For additional information about the parameters that can be used with this command, see Table 14: Traceroute Parameters on page 61.
+For additional information about the parameters that can be used with this command, see Table 14: Traceroute Parameters.